mapu/toolchains/README.md

 # Welcome to the MaPU toolchain!
-This repostior contains the complete toolchain used for the first MaPU chip, including assembler, linker, compiler, simulator, debugger and necessary linux port and bootloader.
+This repository contains the complete toolchain used for the first MaPU chip, including assembler, linker, compiler, simulator, debugger and necessary linux port and bootloader.

-The toolchain is up to date, but we are adding the examples and translating the documentations.
+The toolchain is stable now, but changes may be committed for adding new examples and translating the documentations.
-## Rerequest
+## Requirement

-The toolchain is fully tested in CentOS 7.0.1, we can't guarantee other distributions yet.
+The toolchain is fully tested on CentOS 7.0.1, and we are short of hands to test it on other Linux distributions.

 ## Quick start

-### Compile
+### Compilation
-Clone this repository and execute the INSTALL.sh script will install all the toolchain.
-About 10 mins in Intel Xeon E5 server
+Clone this repository and execute the INSTALL.sh script to install all the packages.
+It takes about 10 mins on an Intel Xeon E5 server.
 ```bash
 ./INSTALL.sh <install_dir> # The install_dir should be an absolute path.
 ```
-### Setup the environment
+### Environment Setup
 The MaPU toolchain relies on an environment variable *MAPU_HOME* which should point to the install directory.
-Before using the toolchain, we should setup this environment variable.
+Before using the toolchain, this environment variable should be set.
 ```bash
 export MAPU_HOME= <install_dir>
 ```
-For convenience, we can also add the executable directory to the system PATH
+For convenience, you can add the executable directory to the system PATH
 ```bash
 export PATH=$PATH:$MAPU_HOME/apc/bin
 export PATH=$PATH:$MAPU_HOME/simulator/apc
 ```
-### Run the simple test
+### Installation Verification
-The *examples/1.Hello_MaPU* is the simplest case we can run.
+After setting up the environment, the toolchain should be good to go.
+There is a simple case *examples/1.Hello_MaPU* under the source tree which can verify the installation.
 The source code is as following:
 ```c
 #include <stdio.h>